learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## Conclusion

-At this point, we're only writing client-side code, but it's still important to understand some of these key concepts.

-In this lesson, we discussed some fundamental aspects of the web, like the request-response cycle; URLs; HTTP verbs; and status codes.
+At this point, we're only writing client-side code, but it's still important to understand the following key concepts: the request-response cycle; URLs; HTTP verbs; and status codes.
 These are the rules of the internet.

-When building
+When building web
 applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's important to know these rules.